ackurtzy/comprobo-warmup-project/README.md

 # 1. Introduction

 In this project we aimed to develop a foundational understanding of ROS2 and mobile robotics by developing a set of behaviors that range in complexity and sensor use.
 The first behaviors we developed were Teleoperation and Driving a Shape, by default a square.
 As we got more comfortable, we added wall following using proportional control and lidar, as well as Letterbox, which is a word drawing program that draws each letter by going to points sequentially.
 We then integrated three behaviors together using a finite-state-controller.
+Below, we go into detail about the design decisions for each of these behaviors, as well as reflect on the overall project.

 #### Running the Code

+In order to run the code, please follow the setup for ROS2 + Gazebo enviornments, found on the [2025 CompRobo Website](https://comprobo25.github.io/How%20to/setup_your_environment).
+Once you have properly set up your environment, you can clone this repository to your ros2_ws.
+Remember to run `colcon build --symlink-install` and `source ~/ros2_ws/install/setup.bash` after creating the new package found in our repo.

+Lastly, to run the code, initialize the gazebo environment with:
+` `
+And run one of behavior nodes with:
+`ros2 run -package-name -node-name`

 # 2. Behaviors + Finite State Machine